Purchasing a New Home

 Conventional (conforming) mortgage loans are financed and insured by private lenders and investors, rather than being insured by the Federal Government (FHA).
 Conventional loans are often sold to Freddie Mac (FHLMC) or Fannie Mae (FNMA), the largest source of loan funds in the United States, who purchase closed mortgages, freeing up funds so lenders can make more home loans.
 A conventional loan may also offer the choice to pay homeowners insurance and taxes directly, rather than be included in the monthly payment.
 Generally, a conventional loan will be approved faster, as there is less paper work to be processed.
 If you can meet the criteria and especially if you can pay 20% down, a Conventional loan may be right for you.
 For more information about non-forming conventional loans, click here.

 A FHA (Federal Housing Administration) loan is a government-insured mortgage loan.
 An FHA loan has features that may make it easier for first-time homebuyers to achieve the dream of homeownership with low down payment options, flexible credit and income guidelines and a fixed-rate.
 FHA mortgage insurance protects the lender if a borrower defaults on the FHA loan.
 Each FHA borrower pays a mortgage insurance premium.
 The premiums are collected and used by the FHA to reimburse the lender (not the borrower) should the borrower default and the lender must foreclose upon the loan and sustain a loss.
 This insurance enables a lender to provide loan options and benefits often not available through conventional financing.
-To learn more about the advantages of FHA loans, click here.
+Click Here to Learn More About FHA Loans

 Jumbo mortgages are home loans that are bigger than normal.
 Jumbo mortgage loans exceed the ‘conforming limit’ or amount of the maximum loan amount that Fannie Mae and Freddie Mac will buy.
 In most housing markets that amount is $417,000 and any mortgage more than that is a jumbo mortgage loan.
 Jumbo loans are available for primary residences, second or vacation homes and investment properties and are also available in a variety of terms.
 They are offered in both fixed-rate or adjustable-rate loans and may have higher interest rates than conforming and conforming high-balance home loans.
 Jumbo loans may also require stricter underwriting and may have larger down payment requirements.
 For more information on securing a loan for your new vacation home, click here.